 The real test came in benchmarking the i7 930 and i7-8700K with their respectable GPU’s against one another, playing three popular gaming titles and recording the results.
 The chosen games were: Player Unknown, Rocket League, and Counter-Strike.

-As a gamer, the eight-year-old i7 930 would make you cringe at its ability to play modern games.
+As a gamer, the ten-year-old i7 930 would make you cringe at its ability to play modern games.
 A lot of games are CPU heavy and demand GPU’s that can meet their requirements.
-You may have bought an older machine that could once easily boot up Warhammer 40,000: Dawn of War II using its built-in GPU.
+You may have bought an older machine that could once easily boot up Warhammer 40,000: Dawn of War II with ease using its built-in GPU.
 But for a CPU-heavy game like Player Unknown Battleground, you need the latest hardware to fully dive into the game and receive the full, clear gaming experience.

 The i7 930, however, did still run Rocket League perfectly.
 Even as an older machine, the basic game ran comfortably.
 An older machine can handle various low-tier games, it seems, but this restricts the player from branching onto exciting hot releases and can be rather crippling to the gamer.

 Testing Counter Strike on both computers was the final challenge.
-With the i7-8700K, the only thing keeping the game down was my playing skills.
+Playing on the i7-8700K, the only thing keeping the game down was my playing skills.
 Like with all the games, the CPU utilisation was average and benefitted from the use of all its cores and the performance tweaks that modern machines have adapted to have.

 Again, the i7 930 lost without competition.
 Counter-Strike, an older game with low demands by today's gaming standards, failed to even load fully when we attempted.
 The frames per second were shockingly low and the lag was unbelievably slow.
 Our gaming recording software, Frap, crashed within one minute of gaming because of it.

 Remember, your PC should be upgraded at least once every four years to meet the growing requirements of technology.
-Our tests between games certainly proved that.
+Our tests between games have certainly proved that.
 Do your research and enquire.
 Novatech will be happy to help.

-Buy a brand-new computer with plenty of features and storage for the next four years to host your critical functions.
+Look to buy a brand-new computer with plenty of features and storage for the next four years to host your critical functions.
 Heeding the age and speed of your computer can tell you if you need an upgrade.

 If you type an entire sentence before it appears on your screen, it’s time for an upgrade.